 - Potassium-sparing diuretics (eg, triamterene) or potassium supplements because the risk of high blood potassium levels may be increased

 - Aliskiren or angiotensin-converting enzyme (ACE) inhibitors (eg, ramipril) because the risk of certain side effects (eg, kidney problems, high blood potassium levels, low blood pressure) may be increased

-- Adrenocorticotropic hormone (ACTH), azole antifungals (eg, itraconazole), barbiturates (eg, phenobarbital), conivaptan, corticosteroids (eg, prednisone), diuretics (eg, furosemide), narcotic pain relievers (eg, morphine), protease inhibitors (eg, ritonavir, telaprevir), sildenafil, or other medicines for high blood pressure because they may increase the risk of amlodipine/olmesartan/hydrochlorothiazide's side effects
+- Adrenocorticotropic hormone (ACTH), azole antifungals (eg, itraconazole), barbiturates (eg, phenobarbital), conivaptan, corticosteroids (eg, prednisone), diuretics (eg, furosemide), macrolide antibiotics (eg, clarithromycin), narcotic pain relievers (eg, morphine), protease inhibitors (eg, ritonavir, telaprevir), sildenafil, or other medicines for high blood pressure because they may increase the risk of amlodipine/olmesartan/hydrochlorothiazide's side effects

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, celecoxib, ibuprofen) because they may decrease amlodipine/olmesartan/hydrochlorothiazide's effectiveness and the risk of serious kidney problems may be increased

-- Diazoxide, lithium, or simvastatin because the risk of their side effects and toxic effects may be increased by amlodipine/olmesartan/hydrochlorothiazide
+- Diazoxide, lithium, simvastatin, or tacrolimus because the risk of their side effects and toxic effects may be increased by amlodipine/olmesartan/hydrochlorothiazide

 - Insulin or other diabetes medicines (eg, glipizide, metformin) because their effectiveness may be decreased by amlodipine/olmesartan/hydrochlorothiazide